dancer1325/rest-assured-wiki/Usage.md

 .. .then().apply(print()). ..
 ```

-where `print` is statically imported from `org.springframework.test.web.server.result.MockMvcResultHandlers`.
+where `print` is statically imported from `org.springframework.test.web.servlet.result.MockMvcResultHandlers`.
 Note that if you're using REST Assured 2.6.0 or older you used the `resultHandlers` method:

 ```java
 given().resultHandlers(print()). ..